 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide information on the factual and legal grounds for the arrest and detention of Mr. Please clarify precisely how this is compatible with Yemen's international human rights obligations. - 3.
-Please provide detailed information on the detention facilities in Balhaf and Rayyan Airport including conditions of detention and treatment of detainees.
-Please explain how this is compatible with international human rights law and standards.
+Please provide detailed information on the informal detention facilities in Balhaf and Rayyan Airport including conditions of detention and treatment of detainees.
+Kindly provide information on the availability, accessibility of an up to date registry of all persons detained by UAE forces in Yemen.

-- 4. Please provide further information on the interrogation techniques adopted by the Yemeni Government and its allies in the context of combatting terrorism.
-Please explain how those techniques are compliant with the State obligation to eradicate enforced disappearances and prohibit and prevent torture. - Please provide information on legal grounds for the accusation of Mr. of belonging to a terrorist organisation and indicate how this complies with United Nations Security Resolution 1373, and the definition of terrorism as elucidated by international law norms including but not limited to United Nations Security Council Resolution 1566 (2004). - 6.
-Please provide detailed information on the investigations which may have been conducted with regards to the alleged acts of enforced disappearance, torture and ill-treatment detailed above.
-If no investigation has been undertaken to date, please explain how this is compatible with the international human rights obligations of Yemen.
+- 3. Kindly provide details on measures taken by the UAE to prevent, investigate and prosecute enforced disappearances by its security forces in general, and in particularly in Yemen. - 4.
+Please provide further information on the interrogation techniques adopted by the Emirati Officers in the context of the Coalition Army's war against terrorist groups.
+Please explain how those techniques are compliant with the State obligation to prohibit and prevent torture. - 5.
+Please provide detailed information on the investigations which may have been conducted with regards to the alleged acts of torture, ill-treatment and enforced disappearance detailed above.
+If not, please explain how this is compatible with the international human rights obligations of the United Arab Emirates